-It’s easy to get excited about AI.
+It’s easy to get excited about AI and customer service.
 After-all, it promises to elevate the customer experience by making sure that every time a person reaches out to your company, they have a brilliant customer experience: personal, immediate and convenient support on their terms.
 But it doesn’t make sense for every company to adopt AI customer support agents today.

 Here are the things you should consider when you’re evaluating whether or not to adopt AI to power your customer service.

 How to Evaluate Whether You Need an AI Agent

 The higher the volume, the more benefits you’ll reap with an AI simply due to the number of customers AI can manage automatically, optimizing support resources.
 The benefit of high volume, however, goes deeper than that.
 AI that leverages deep learning gets better from experience, and the more interactions it has, the smarter it will become.
 If an AI is managing a fraction of tickets in the first month, this would be expected to rise significantly higher over time with high volume.
 If you have lower volume, an AI can still impact your customer service, but its knowledge trajectory will not be as steep.

 Do at least 40% of your tickets span repeatable issues?
 AI can learn how to offer high-quality responses to repeatable issues, enabling your human agents to manage the rest.
 If your company gets a lot of unique, first-time and complex scenarios, your support would be better managed by a combination of human and AI agents.
 Use AI to classify tickets and route it to the right agent automatically, so it helps your human agents perform even more effectively.